gelanderosh/prisma-generator-fastify-json-schema/README.md

 ## License: MIT

-Copyright (c) 2020 Valentin Walkover
+Copyright (c) 2020 Valentin Palkovic

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal